JeremyCastle/Udacity-Projects/customer_segments/README.md

 # customer_segments

-Udacity MLND - Project 3 - Customer SegmentsBoston Housing Price Prediction
+Udacity MLND - Project 3 - Customer Segments

 This repository is to fulfill the MLND requirements for project 3.